tykavanaugh/rfuck/README.md

 For loops

-Compile to golang/c binary instead of python
+Compile to native golang/c before making a binary instead of python so it's not a massive bloated mess

 Handle assignment with integers that have zeros in base 10 better